hadiachaudhary10/iPhoneScreenDistanceAnimation/README.md

-# 🎯 Goal Of The Project
+# 🎯 Goal of the Project
 The aim of this project was to mimic the iPhone Screen Distance Animation in UIKit.

 ## ✅ Screenshots